-Thirdly, giving your dog its own space can be beneficial for both you and your dog, mentally speaking.
+Thirdly, preparing a DIY home for a dog can be beneficial for both you and your dog, mentally speaking.
 You can put them in their room when introducing new people or guests to the home.
 Moreover, your dog can go there to let off steam without affecting you!
 Besides, some dogs can suffer anxiety, and may benefit from having the option to excuse themselves to a safe zone.

 The indoor kennel

 Not everyone has a spare bedroom or basement to dedicate to their dog at home.
 However, you could still make the most of the dog’s existing space by building a closed-off kennel.
 You could even create a doggy-door into your cupboard under the stairs!
 A sort of Hairy Potter Home for Pooch.

 You’ll need some timber and a little time to try DIY, but building a kennel entrance is easy.
 If you don’t own a drill, Milkwaukee drill drivers are powerful and easy to use; simply put an arch together over a cubby-hole or under your stairs, paint it a cute colour and chuck some toys inside!

 Your dog is less likely to care about their room or space’s colour scheme than you.
 Remember that when making a DIY home for a dog.
 However, you still have the opportunity to give them a uniquely characterful area.
 You could even factor play into your decorations.
 Why not drill chew and tug toys onto the wall for them to engage with!
 Or leave colour coordinated toys in a specific area near their bed or indoor kennel.

 Find the nail hidden in the tools…

 Find the tape measure hidden in the tools…